zoredeaxx/filestreambot/README.md

   <summary><b>Deploy on Heroku or Railway:</b></summary>

-1. Fork This Repo
+1. Fork This Repo <br>
-2. Click on the button to Deploy and follow steps 3.then goto the variables tab for more info on setting up environmental variables.
+2. Click on the button to Deploy and follow steps <br>
+3.then goto the variables tab for more info on setting up environmental variables. <br>

 <h4> So Follow Above Steps 👆 and then deploy other wise bot won't work</h4>